 The Needy Mother-in-Law

 If blowing family occasions—particularly the holidays—out of proportion sounds familiar, you've got a needy mother-in-law on your hands.
 You and your partner need to work out together what you want to do and how you'll split spending time with each other's extended family.
 After you decide, gently and considerately inform her and remain firm in your decision.
 She has to learn that you have a new family now, and you'll be connected but not joined at the hip.

 The Mother-in-Law Who Knows Everything

-The MIL who is always broke and wants to borrow money or have you sign for loans, etc. can be very difficult to handle, particularly when you're not blood related.
-Of course her child feels obligated to help.
+The mother-in-law who is always broke and wants to borrow money or have you sign for loans can be very difficult to handle, particularly when you're not blood-related.
+Of course, her child feels obligated to help.
 However, it's important for the two of you to set limits together.
 Talk about her money problems in general, and make a deal.
 You may need to accept that she needs assistance, but limits are key or she'll become a bottomless pit.

 She nags, scolds, or whines when things don't meet her expectations.
 However, you have to remember to take care of yourselves and find a way to protect your marriage from her guilt-inducing behavior.
 If you or your partner is constantly intimidated and continually gives in to her demands, it can ruin your relationship.
 You're supposed to be primary to each other now, not to your parents.
 Work together to respond to parents only when they ask directly and simply, and motivate them and each other with affection, humor, and fun.